What’s the difference between the child tax credit and a dependent exemption?

 An exemption will directly reduce your income.
 A credit will reduce your tax liability.

 A dependent exemption is the income you can exclude from taxable income for each of your dependents.
-In 2017, you can exclude "$4,050" for each dependent.
+Prior to tax year 2018, you could exclude $4,300 for each dependent.

 The child tax credit is a credit that offsets the tax you owe dollar for dollar.
 You can only claim the child tax credit if you claim the child as a dependent.
 Learn more about the child tax credit.

 If you need help handling an estate, we're here to help.
 Learn how to file taxes for a deceased loved one with H&R Block.